Skip to main content

 • Using Mapping Tools on Windows 7 or earlier: Make sure you have .NET framework 4.5.1 or later installed.

-• Using Mapping Tools on an OS which is not Windows: No solutions for this unfortunately.
+• Using Mapping Tools on an OS which is not Windows: Refer to the Wine instructions.

 How to mute sliderends without copying hitsounds?